datanav/docs/getting-started.rst

 Tips

   - You can find the sink config template under the "Target" header in templates.
 Choose system "system:sesam-node" and sink "csv_endpoint prototype".
-  - Note that you can retrieve the entities with the cURL provided in the Output-tab.
+  - Note that you can retrieve the entities with the cURL provided in the "Output"-tab.
 This cURL contains a JWT (JSON Web Token) for authentication.
 You can also create a shareable link for use without access to the Sesam portal.

+.. _getting-started-labs-24:

-Lab 23
+Lab 24
 ^^^^^^

 | **HTTP endpoint**